Stock market today: Wall Street falls after the bond market cranks up the pressure again

 At Goldman Sachs, for example, economist David Mericle says the Fed could begin cutting rates during the last three months of 2024.
 But he sees the Fed cutting its federal funds rate only to a range of 3.50% to 3.75% from its current range of 5.25% to 5.50%.

-Earlier, Mericle thought the Fed could bring it down as low as 3% to 3.25%, but he said the U.S. government’s big, persistent deficits and other factors will likely keep rates higher.
+Earlier, Mericle thought the Fed could bring it down as low as 3% to 3.25%, but he said the U.S. government’s big, persistent deficits and other factors could keep rates higher.

-The Walt Disney Co. was strong after joining the growing list of companies topping forecasts.
-It rose 6.5% after saying it added more Disney+ streaming subscribers than Wall Street had forecast, while also increasing its target for annual cost savings.
+The Walt Disney Co. rose 6.9% after saying it added more Disney+ streaming subscribers than Wall Street had forecast, while also increasing its target for annual cost savings.

 In stock markets abroad, indexes were mostly higher across Europe and Asia.